ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

    {:tip}

 ## App ID and GitHub configuration (browser)
 The following steps are all performed using your Internet browser.
+First, you configure {{site.data.keyword.appid_short}} to use the Cloud Directory and to work with the Python app.
+Thereafter, you create a GitHub access token.
+It is needed for the deployed function to retrieve the traffic data.

 1. In the [{{site.data.keyword.Bluemix_short}} dashboard](https://console.bluemix.net) open the overview of your services.
-Locate the instance of the {{site.data.keyword.appid_short}} service created in the previous section.
-Click on its entry to open the service details.
-If the page is almost empty and showing a text **alias of**, then click on the link of that alias.
-It brings you to the correct service dashboard.
+Locate the instance of the {{site.data.keyword.appid_short}} service in the **Services** section.
+Click on its entry to open the details.
 2. In the service dashboard, click on **Manage** under **Identity Providers** in the menu on the left side.
 It brings a list of the available identity providers, such as Facebook, Google, SAML 2.0 Federation and the Cloud Directory.
 Switch the Cloud Directory to **On**, all other providers to **Off**.
 3. At the bottom of that page is the list of redirect URLs.
-Add the application URI combined with `/redirect_uri` to the list.
-Make sure that **https** is used in the URL if the app uses it.
-This is the case for applications hosted at subdomains of **mybluemix.net**.
-If your app name would be **github-traffic-stats-my-app.mybluemix.net**, then enter `https://github-traffic-stats-my-app.mybluemix.net/redirect_uri`.
+Enter the **url** of your application + /redirect_uri.
+For example `https://github-traffic-stats-random-word.mybluemix.net/redirect_uri`.

-   For testing the app locally, the redirect URL would be `http://0.0.0.0:5000/redirect_uri`.
+   For testing the app locally, the redirect URL is `http://0.0.0.0:5000/redirect_uri`.
 You can configure multiple redirect URLs.
    {:tip}

    ![](images/solution24-github-traffic-analytics/ManageIdentityProviders.png)
 4. In the menu on the left, click on **Users**.
 It opens the list of users in the Cloud Directory.
 Click on the **Add User** button to add yourself as the first user.
 You are now done configuring the {{site.data.keyword.appid_short}} service.
-5. Later on, you collect traffic statistics for GitHub repositories.
-This can be done for repositories for which you have **push** privileges.
-In order to access your GitHub account from the program code, you need a **GitHub access token**.
-In the browser, visit [Github.com](https://github.com/settings/tokens) and go to **Settings -> Developer settings -> Personal access tokens**.
+5. In the browser, visit [Github.com](https://github.com/settings/tokens) and go to **Settings -> Developer settings -> Personal access tokens**.
 Click on the button **Generate new token**.
 Enter **GHStats Tutorial** for the **Token description**.
 Thereafter, enable **public_repo** under the **repo** category and **read:org** under **admin:org**.
 Now, at the bottom of that page, click on **Generate token**.
 The new access token is displayed on the next page.
-You will need it during the following application setup.
+You need it during the following application setup.
    ![](images/solution24-github-traffic-analytics/GithubAccessToken.png)

 ## Configure and test Python app
 After the preparation, you configure and test the app.
 The app is written in Python using the popular [Flask](http://flask.pocoo.org/) microframework.
-Using the application, repositories can be added to and removed from statistics collection.
+Repositories can be added to and removed from statistics collection.
 The traffic data can be accessed in a tabular view.

 1. In a browser, open the URI of the deployed app.
 You should see a welcome page.
    ![](images/solution24-github-traffic-analytics/WelcomeScreen.png)